chradden/Energent/README.md

 Developed by energy management and AI teams at Norddeutsche Gesellschaft für Diakonie (NGD), supported by external open-source communities.

 ##   🧭 Vision
 We believe in responsible AI for sustainable energy systems in the social and healthcare sector.
-KWK-AI Orchestrator empowers local facilities to run smarter, greener, and more cost-efficient.
+ENERGENT empowers local facilities to run smarter, greener, and more cost-efficient.